Run state

 vibe replay <runId>

-vibe replay opens a read-only inspector for any persisted run - useful for after-the-fact debugging when something interesting happened and you want to retrace.
+vibe replay opens a read-only inspector for any saved run.
+It’s useful for after-the-fact debugging, when something interesting happened and you want to retrace it.

 - Workflow - the stages that drive transitions.